djdd87/SynoAI/README.md

 * Put your appsettings.json file in the folder
 * Create a folder called Captures
 * Open Docker in DSM
-* Download the SynoAI:latest image by either;
+* Download the djdd87/synoai:latest image by either;
-  * Searching the registry for djdd87/SynoAI
+  * Searching the registry for djdd87/synoai
   * Going to the image tab and;
     * Add > Add from URL
     * Enter https://hub.docker.com/r/djdd87/synoai